Doctolib Termin

 by Public Health Insurance

-In my private practice, I offer psychotherapy for self-paying clients as well as for patients with private health insurance.
-It is also possible for statutory/public health insurance (GKV) providers to cover the costs of psychotherapy through the so-called reimbursement procedure ("Kostenerstattungsverfahren").
+In my private practice, I offer psychotherapy (1) for self-paying clients as well as for (2) patients with private health insurance.
+Additionally, (3) it is also possible for statutory/public health insurance (GKV) providers to cover the costs of psychotherapy through the so-called reimbursement procedure ("Kostenerstattungsverfahren").

 What's the 'Reimbursement' Procedure?

-The reimbursement procedure applies if you can prove that you were unable to find a therapy spot with a statutory health insurance therapist within a reasonable time or in an acceptable distance.
-In this case, you can apply to your health insurance provider to cover the costs of treatment in my private practice.
+The reimbursement procedure applies if you can demonstrate what is known as a "system failure" ("Systemversagen") —that is, if you were unable to find a therapy place with a contract psychotherapist covered by statutory health insurance within a reasonable time frame or within an acceptable distance.
+In such a case, you can apply to your health insurance provider to cover the costs of treatment in my private practice.

-What Do You Need Before Coming to Me?
+What Do You Need for the Reimbursement Procedure?

 1. Call your insurance provider